mmontag/chip-player-js/docs/libxmp.rst

   **Parameters:**
     :c: the player context handle.

-    :channel: the channel to set or get volume.
+    :chn: the channel to set or get volume.

     :vol: a value from 0-100 to set the channel volume, or -1 to retrieve the current volume.